payzeio/payze-ios-sdk/README.md

 # payze-ios-sdk
-Payze Library for easy integration of payments into the Android app.
+Payze Library for easy integration of payments into the iOS app.

 ### Installation: